 Primary Isolation

-The swab containing peptone broth which was transported to the lab.
-It was plated on to MaCconkey agar, Mannitol salt agar and Nutrient agar to isolate the organism residing in the different part of ATMs.
+The swab containing peptone broth, which was transported to the lab.
+It was plated on to Mcconkey agar, Mannitol salt agar, and Nutrient agar to isolate the organism residing in the different part of ATMs.

 Identification of the Isolates

-Based on the size, colour and colony morphology on MaCconkey agar, Mannitol salt agar and Nutrient agar the identification was done
+Based on the size, colur and colony morphology on Mcconkey agar, Mannitol salt agar and Nutrient agar the identification was done

 Identification of Colonies from MaCckonkey Agar, Mannitol Salt Agar and Nutrient Agar Plates